totem-tech/documentation/crowdsale-docs/old/dot-schedule.md

 As a side effect however, fluctuations in spot market prices can expose arbitrage opportunities between the  currencies used to make contributions.
 These opportunities can be used to **increase Multiplier Acheivements** and overall level of XTX allocations.
 Funds are not refundable once paid.

-> **For more information about how to exchange XTX after the Crowdsale in the Totem Live P2P OTC Marketplace please read the Crowdsale FAQ.**
+> **For more information about how to exchange XTX after the Crowdsale in the Totem Live App P2P OTC Marketplace please read the Crowdsale FAQ.**

 ---